Aditya-shivale121/Week_1_Traffic_Sign_Detection/README.md

-# Week_1_Traffic_Sign_Classifier
+# Week_1_Traffic_Sign_Detection
-PyTorch implementation of the Traffic Sign Classifier (Stage 2).
-Achieves high-accuracy classification on 43 classes of German traffic signs (GTSRB) to power the full ADAS system.
+Implementation of a real-time Automated Traffic Sign Detection System using the YOLOv8 deep learning architecture and a custom dataset.